ItsMeTanontZ/DSDEad/readme.md

   Run this whenever you add new CSV files to your directory.
 It will only process the new ones.

-   1 python seed.py --workers x
+   1 python seed.py --workers 1

+  !!!only use --workers 1 if you put more than that it will freeze idk why I'm so sorry TT!!!

   Delete data by filename: